“Smoke barrier” and “smoke partition” sound similar, but they are two unique installations that serve specific purposes.

 How Smoke Rated Curtains Can Act as Passive Smoke Barriers

 Just because smoke curtains are not required to be fire-resistant does not mean that they aren’t.
-Here at SG Architectural Specialties, we offer several smoke curtains with fire ratings up to four hours.
+Here at SG Architectural Solutions, we offer several smoke curtains with fire ratings up to four hours.
 We even have smoke curtains that seal when deployed to meet all the requirements of a smoke barrier.

 It is especially common in buildings with a more modern, open concept design to see smoke curtains replace traditional smoke barriers to keep as much open space as possible.
 Smoke curtains automatically deploy and seal off at-risk areas and evacuation routes from smoke and fire passage.